felixmatt/shyft/README.md

 COPYING / LICENSE
 =================
-SHyFT is released under LGPL V.3
+Shyft is released under LGPL V.3
 See LICENCE